plynty/compendiumfinance/_articles/professional-advice-can-bust-an-investors-savings-heres-how-much.markdown

 categories:
 - Market Watch
 link: http://www.marketwatch.com/story/professional-advice-can-bust-an-investors-savings-heres-how-much-2017-03-03
-lead: We’ve heard a lot lately about how much professional investment advice and management costs clients, and rightly so.
-Professional advice and management can cost investors more than most of the worst investment mistakes they can make.
+lead: Professional advice and management can cost investors more than most of the worst investment mistakes they can make.
 ---